Aidbox Docs

 3. The Data Lakehouse module polls the destination's batch from the same PostgreSQL queue.

-The module may also perform an initial export of pre-existing resources at first start — see Initial export for when this runs and how to skip it.
+The module may also run an initial export of pre-existing resources at first start.
+See Initial export for when this runs and how to skip it.

 Write modes